Why and How Lemmika is Here

 Co-founder & COO

-I run operations: the facility, the finances, the systems that keep us running.
-My background in tech and accounting means I can build accountable service and protocols that work quietly, so our team can focus entirely on caregiving.
+I run operations of Lemmika: the facility, the finances, and the systems that keep us running.
+My background in tech and accounting help me to build accountable service, systems and protocols that work quietly, so our team can focus entirely on caregiving.

 It started with the problem I live…